-As you could see, they will ask you mostly personal and behavioral questions.
-You need to demonstrate your communication skills, listening skills and most importantly, your motivation to do the job while answering these questions.
+As you can see, they will ask you mostly personal and behavioral questions.
+You need to demonstrate your communication skills, listening skills and most importantly, your motivation to do the job, while answering these questions.

 For many job seekers, retail is just the last choice, or even the only option.
 Maybe it is also your case.
-But even if it is so, recruiters should not spot it.
-Try to look motivated, smile, speak with enthusiasm and pay attention during the interview.
+But even if it is so, recruiters should not spot it, they should not feel it from your answers.
+Try to look motivated, smile, speak with enthusiasm and pay attention during the interview process.
 Show some respect to your interviewers and be humble.
-Doing it, you present yourself as someone with good personality for retail and someone who really wants the job, not only needs one.
+Doing it, you present yourself as someone with good personality for retail and someone who really wants the job, not only needs one at the moment.

 Taking it lightly

 Many people take their job interview preparation lightly.
-They believe that retail interviews are easy and then are surprised to see someone else getting a job.
+They believe that retail interviews are easy and then find themselves surprised to see someone else getting a job.
 Actually, to succeed in this interview is even more difficult than to succeed in an interview for a specialized IT position (an example).
-Because in this case, there won’t be two, but twenty applicants competing with you.
-All of you have similar background and experience… Who should be hired?
-It is not an easy question for an employer…
+Why it is so?
+In a retail interview, there won’t be two, but twenty applicants competing with you.
+All of you have similar background and experience… Who should get hired?
+It is not an easy question for the interviewers…

 Who will get a job at the end?